-Streamloots raises $5.6 million for influencer monetization
+Streamloots raises $7.2 million for influencer monetization

 Valencia, Spain-based Streamloots received the money from Bessemer Venture Partners, Samaipata, Adam Draper, and the Creative Investment Club, a syndicate of content creator investors.
 Yes, it’s true.
 Influencers are becoming so wealthy from their YouTube and other social media followings that they’re becoming investors in their own right.
 It’s another company in what I call the Leisure Economy, where we can all get paid to play games.

 Streamloots hopes to make them richer, or at least enable more people to make a living as streamers and influencers by giving them a robust monetization and engagement platform, said CEO Alberto Martínez Guerrero, in an interview with GamesBeat.
-Martínez Guerrero said that creators on average can see a 500% increase in income when Streamloops is implemented.
+Martínez Guerrero said that creators on average can see a 500% increase in income when Streamloots is implemented.

 “The experience is unique for every creator,” Martínez Guerrero said.

-The Creative Investment Club is a fund headed by popular YouTuber, Caspar Lee, and fund manager, Sasha Kaletsky.
+The Creative Investment Club is a fund headed by popular YouTuber Caspar Lee and fund manager Sasha Kaletsky.
 The round also includes participation from fund members and notable YouTubers Memeulous and WillNE.
 Lee uses Streamloots to make more money.

 The capital infusion will be used to fuel the company’s user growth and development of new service offerings, with the aim of enabling content creators to establish and build their own businesses.
-To date, Streamloots has raised $7.2 million, and it has grown to 30 people.
+To date, Streamloots has grown to 30 people, and $7.2 million is the total amount raised to date.

 Martínez Guerrero said more than 50,000 content creators are using the company’s platform.

 But it wasn’t easy getting started.
-The founders — including Javier Pastor Sánchez, Jose Miguel González García, Vicent Martí Pérez, and Martínez Guerrero — started in 2017, starting with a cryptocurrency that they created for investors to invest money in content creators.
+The founders — including Javier Pastor Sánchez, Jose Miguel González García, Vicent Martí Pérez, and Martínez Guerrero — started in 2017, beginning with a cryptocurrency that they created for investing money in content creators.

 That didn’t work.
-After six months, the founders gave up and started Streamloots in January 2018 with a different idea.
-They created a platform for content creators.
+After six months, the founders gave up and started Streamloots in January 2018 with a different idea: a platform for content creators.
 The creators, or influencers, can easily set up ways for fans to engage with them and pay money to them.
-As an example, a Heartstone influencer could charge money for a brief interview or create a winning deck for Hearthstone, Martínez Guerrero said.
+As an example, a Hearthstone influencer could charge money for a brief interview or create a winning deck for Hearthstone, Martínez Guerrero said.
 This time, Streamloots didn’t create a cryptocurrency.

 “Viewers were willing to pay for content and a deeper connection with the streamer,” Martínez Guerrero said.
 “The creator offers interactions.
 They set the price for the interactions, based on our recommendations.”

-Note: Updated: 9:58 a.m. on 11/4/20 with full round information.